nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 - **Cancelled**: Actively stopped acute medication by user
 - **Discontinued**: Actively stopped repeat medication by user

-Naturally Ended medications **MUST NOT** be included in the Discontinued Repeat Medication subsection and end date and reason **MUST NOT** be included in Additional Information in Recent Acute Medications or the Discontinuation Details in All Medication (Summary).
+Naturally Ended medications **MUST NOT** be included in the Discontinued Repeat Medication subsection and end date and reason **MUST NOT** be included in Additional Information in Recent Acute Medications or the Discontinuation Details in All Medication.

 If a system provider cannot differentiate between naturally ended, discontinued and cancelled section/subsection, banner message(s) **MUST** be included as appropriate to describe the extent or limitation of compliance.